ExeCuteUK/RSFM/DEPLOYMENT.md

 4. Enter your **Client ID** and **Client Secret**
 5. Close settings
 6. In **Step 1** (Select & authorize APIs):
-   - Find **Gmail API v1** and select `https://www.googleapis.com/auth/gmail.send`
+   - Find **Gmail API v1** and select `https://mail.google.com/` (full Gmail access)
    - Find **Google Calendar API v3** and select `https://www.googleapis.com/auth/calendar`
    - Click **"Authorize APIs"**
-7. Sign in with the Gmail account you want to use for sending emails
+7. Sign in with the Gmail account you want to use for sending/receiving emails
 8. Click **"Allow"** to grant permissions
 9. In **Step 2** (Exchange authorization code for tokens):
    - Click **"Exchange authorization code for tokens"**